 Here are a few of the ‘systems’ we find people using:

-- Product-specific calculators for various materials
+- Product-specific calculators for unrelated materials

-- Spreadsheets that old colleagues left behind
+- Spreadsheets left behind by ex-colleagues left

 - Pen and paper